Khrameeva-Lab/contact-hunter/README.md

             <li>Tab-delimited file for background.
 Should not contain header, 3 columns are expected: chromosome, start, end, where start and end can be the same (e.g. for SNPs and TSSs)</li>
         </ul>

    The file with background can be generated based on the data you are exploring.
 For example, if you are going to find contacts for a list of specific SNPs it is reasonable to use a list with all the rest SNPs from the relevant GWAS study as a background.
-For a set of differentially expressed genes, all other TSSs can be background.
-For more details on background read the paper https://doi.org/10.1038/nature19847.
+For a set of differentially expressing genes, all other TSSs can be a background.
+For more details read methods section in https://doi.org/10.1038/nature19847.
  <p align="right">(<a href="#top">back to top</a>)</p>